I recently really into podcasts.

 Interview people with different roles at different companies.

-Another good thing about podcast is that if you want to know about a book, a better in depth TLDR.
+Another good thing about podcast is that if you want to know about a book.
 Search the author on podcast, she probably summarized about her book already!
+A much better in depth TLDR version from the author!

-You can search the people being interviewed you found interesting, on these podcast apps, or Google it, to discover even more interesting people and podcasts.
+You can search the people you want to know on these podcast apps, or Google it, to discover even more interesting people and podcasts.

 If you‘re looking for hosting your podcast, try Transistor.